kristianmandrup/schema-to-yup/packages/yup-validator-bridge/README.md

 You can optionally pass in a custom `validator` and a constraints map of your choice.

 You can either extend the default constraints or override them with your own map.

-PS: Check out `src/validator-bridge` for more many options for fine control

-Now the bridge includes tests.
-Seems to work ;)

 ## Usage